There’s Nothing “Implied” About the Implied Consent Law & DWI

 In addition to probable cause, a test is only mandatory if one of the following conditions exist:

--you have been involved in a crash and there was an injury; or
+• You caused or were involved in a crash that resulted in an injury; or

-Apart from these circumstances, a test can also be required of a person when an officer has probable cause to believe the person was driving, operating, or in physical control of a commercial motor vehicle with the presence of any alcohol.
+An officer can also require a test when they have probable cause to believe the person was driving, operating, or in physical control of a commercial motor vehicle with any alcohol in their system.

 Additionally, before the officer can administer a chemical test based on the implied consent law, he must read you the implied consent advisory statement.
 This statement must inform you that state law provides that test refusal is a crime and that you have a right to consult an attorney before taking the test.
-If the officer fails to read you this statement, you can still be criminally charged, but administrative penalties for test refusal cannot be imposed.
+Even if the officer fails to read you the statement, the state can still file criminal charges, but it can’t impose administrative penalties for refusing the test.

 Penalties

 If all the requirements for making the test mandatory exist but you refuse to submit to the test, your driving privileges can be immediately revoked for a year.
 Keep in mind that test refusal can actually result in a longer period of license revocation than for the actual impaired driving offense.
-There are also criminal penalties, including potential jail time, since refusal to take the test is considered a gross misdemeanor offense.
+Refusing to take the test triggers criminal penalties, including potential jail time, because the law treats it as a gross misdemeanor offense.

 If you have questions please call a good Minnesota DWI/DUI lawyer.
 If you have any comments or question please let me know.
 Thanks for reading.